How to Become a Speech Therapist in Oregon

 Exceptionally High Levels of SLP Job Growth in Portland

-The field of speech-language pathology is a growing field as the population ages and suffers more disorders such as strokes that require speech therapy.
-In addition, the large numbers of autistic and English Language Learner students require the services of SLPs.
+The field of speech-language pathology is growing as the population ages and experiences strokes and other disorders that call for SLP interventions.
+In addition, the large numbers of autistic and English Language Learner students routinely rely on SLP services.

 One source of jobs for speech-language pathologists is in private outpatient speech therapy clinics such as these: